 They will sell you that dream to deliver you a living nightmare, they will either talk about what they have achieved, often exaggerating, they don’t seem to understand the word humble, or they will blame all others of why they are not successful, “I didn’t get the promotion as I wouldn’t suck up like the others would.”
 When in reality, they most likely didn’t put the work ethics in, or couldn’t manipulate and exploit the boss as easy as they’d hoped.

 Parents will blame their own children for holding them back.
 They’ll blame the scapegoat for the family not being perfect and show off the golden child like a medal.
 They’ll either take the children from the healthy parent that the narcissist abused and gaslighted, playing the hero who saved the children, to gain attention, or they’ll play the victim card and claim parental alienation when they walk away or abandoned their own children for a new family that had more to offer, to gain sympathy from those around them.

 3. A belief they are special.

 They like their egos being stroked and believe they are superior to those around them, and they like to think that all others look up to them.
 So look out for those who have an intense perception on their image, whatever that image is to them, even the victim narcissist may portray themselves very differently around different people.

 4. A need for excessive admiration and attention.

-They are extremely impatient, watch how they react if the food takes a long time in a fast-food restaurant, if someone doesn’t give them the correct order, if they are kept waiting by others, as they believe they are entitled, special and deserve special treatment, we can all be impatient when in a rush, however, with narcissists once that mask slips will nearly always be impatient.
+They are incredibly impatient, watch how they react if the food takes a long time in a fast-food restaurant, if someone doesn’t give them the correct order, if they are kept waiting by others, as they believe they are entitled, special and deserve special treatment, we can all be impatient when in a rush, however, with narcissists once that mask slips will nearly always be impatient.